Summer Nights, Walking, by Robert Adams

 by Masahisa Fukase

 "I originally discovered the 1991 American edition of Fukase’s masterpiece in a Barnes and Noble sale bin.
 At the time, I didn’t know a thing about the book, nor was I impressed by the book’s design.
-But as I paged though the book, I immediately knew I was in the presence of a singular project.
+But as I paged through the book, I immediately knew I was in the presence of a singular project.
 For me, Ravens is the single best photographic sequence I’ve ever encountered."

 by Andrea Modica